-Corey Allen-Young can be seen reporting regularly during the week covering education and military issues affecting Alaska.
+Corey Allen-Young is a part-time reporter and can be seen in the weekly segment "Spotlight on Youth."
 Corey joined the KTUU family July of 2012 as the co-anchor on the "Morning Edition."

 Corey was previously with KTVA in Anchorage where he was a Reporter and before that, he was a News and Sports Anchor at KXD in Fairbanks.
 Corey has also worked for the ABC affiliate in Anchorage, KIMO, and has done radio in the Anchorage, Bethel, and Fairbanks areas.